All extreme cashmere garments are made of carefully

 To retain its quality for a long time, cashmere requires some special care.
 Cashmere loves water.
-Wash it regularly in a machine on a wool programme (30°c, 600rpm), using wool detergent or baby shampoo and no softener.
+Wash it regularly in a quality washing machine on a wool programme (30°c, 600rpm), using wool detergent or baby shampoo and no softener.
 Put each garment in a separate washing bag or pillow case.
 Do not run a cycle with more than three garments at once.

 After washing, dry the garment flat on a towel.
-Iron at low temperature, using a damp cloth between the iron and the cashmere.
+Iron at low temperature, using a thin cloth between the iron and the cashmere.
 Store the garment folded in a drawer or on a shelf.

 Tip: after wearing cashmere for a day it is best to let it rest for two days subsequently.
 This will help the fibres recuperate.